A data-based image representation for continuous-time LTI systems: Image representation from noisy data

-The assertion follows together with \eqref{eq:imrep2}. \end{proof} Involving only orthogonal transformations, the calculation of the staircase form is numerically stable, especially in the presence of noisy or perturbed data.
+Involving only orthogonal transformations, the calculation of the staircase form is numerically stable, especially in the presence of noisy or perturbed data.
 The inversion of $A_3$ during the computation of the image representation, however, is highly sensitive to data corruption; a strategy is discussed in Section~\ref{sec:experiments}.